OpenLibreAI/.github/profile/README.md

 ## Overview

-The world needs fine-tuned models for domain specific use-cases to solve domain-specific problems such as image analysis, video analysis, and vector database data analysis.
+- The world needs fine-tuned models for domain specific use-cases to solve domain-specific problems such as image analysis, video analysis, and vector database data analysis.

-The inputs to the OpenLibreAI models are raw data.
+- Inputs to  OpenLibreAI models are raw data.

-The output of the OpenLibreAI API (which wrap the OpenLibreAI models) are generated text, images, predictions, summaries and other value-add artifacts.
+- Outputs of OpenLibreAI API (which wrap the OpenLibreAI models) are generated text, images, predictions, summaries and other value-add artifacts.

 ## Screenshots